hoangminhtit/hoangminhtit/README.md

 🌱 My name is Hoang Minh.
 Currently, I am studying **Data Science at the Industrial University of Ho Chi Minh City.**

 🌠 Experiences:
-  - Be able to make a basic websites.
+  - Be able to make a basic website.

 ✉️ You can contact with me throughout:
   - Email: **vlhminh3011@gmail.com**